erikgurzau/battleship-console-game/README.md

 # Battleship Console Game
-This is a console terminal implementation of the classic game Battleship with an improved CLI graphics system.
+This is a console-based implementation of the classic game Battleship with an improved CLI graphics system.

 ## Getting Started
 ### Prerequisites